 On February 22, 2023 the Company further amended its Loan Facility dated December 18, 2020, as amended December 20, 2021 and June 16, 2022.
-Pursuant to the amended Loan Facility, the Company has added Desjardins and National Bank to the syndicate, replacing BNP Paribas.
-In addition, the Company has increased the amount of the Term Facility by US\$25.0 million and extended the maturity date of the Term Facility to September 30, 2024.
+Pursuant to the amended Loan Facility, the Company added Desjardins and National Bank to the syndicate, replacing BNP Paribas.
+In addition, the Company increased the amount of the Term Facility by US\$25.0 million and extended the maturity date of the Term Facility to September 30, 2024.
 The Term Facility is repayable in seven equal quarterly instalments through to the Maturity Date.
-There has been no change to the Revolving Credit Facility which continues to have a limit of US\$125 million and a maturity date of December 31, 2024.

 The Loan Facilities are outlined below and include certain financial covenants related to maintaining a leverage ratio at less than or equal to 3.0, an interest service coverage ratio at greater than or equal to 4.0 and a tangible net worth covenant.
-As at March 31, 2023, the Company is in compliance with all financial covenants.
+As at September 30, 2023, the Company is in compliance with all financial covenants.